Yanchep line: Opening

 The first stage of the Joondalup line was officially opened on 20 December 1992 by Premier Carmen Lawrence and Transport Minister Pam Beggs.
 This involved the opening of Leederville, Edgewater and Joondalup stations.
 The West Australian newspaper reported that hundreds of people attended the opening of Leederville and Edgewater stations, and thousands of people attended the opening of Joondalup station, but that the state opposition criticised the opening ceremonies by saying that they were an "expensive political extravaganza".
-Wanneroo Mayor and Liberal Party candidate Rob Johnson boycotted the opening after being told he would not be greeting Premier Lawrence at Joondalup station.
-From 21 December, train services ran under a limited service "discoveride" brand, meaning that train services had a limited frequency of every half-an-hour and only operated between 9:30 am and 2:30 pm.
+From 21 December, train services ran from Perth to the three new stations under a limited service "discoveride" brand, meaning that train services had a limited frequency of every half-an-hour and only operated between 9:30 am and 2:30 pm.

 The remaining four stations opened throughout February 1993: Whitfords on 14 February, Glendalough and Stirling on 21 February, and Warwick on 28 February.
-Full service on the line between Perth and Joondalup was originally scheduled to commence on 7 March 1993, but was delayed by two weeks as driver training took longer than expected.
+Full service on the line between Perth and Joondalup was originally scheduled to start on 7 March 1993, but was delayed by two weeks as driver training took longer than expected.
 Full service commenced on 21 March 1993.
 This included trains in peak hour for the first time and feeder buses servicing the Joondalup line's bus interchanges.
 Bus routes along the Mitchell Freeway were withdrawn, including some of Perth's busiest bus routes, such as the 396 to Warwick.
 The bus changes encountered resistance, particularly for their impact on schoolchildren, which led to the retention of two of the school bus services that were planned to be cancelled.
 Services to and from Joondalup through ran with the Armadale line, while services to and from Whitfords terminated at Perth.
-Recently appointed Coalition Transport Minister Eric Charlton held a small opening ceremony at Joondalup station, in contrast to the large opening ceremony conducted by the Labor government in December 1992.
-He also highlighted the increased operating costs that the new line would have and the debt resulting from the line's construction, which was used as a justification for a fare increase.
+Newly appointed Coalition transport minister Eric Charlton held a small opening ceremony at Joondalup station, in contrast to the large opening ceremony conducted by the Labor government in December 1992.
 The final part of the Northern Suburbs Railway, the 3 km from Joondalup to Currambine station, opened on 8 August 1993.
 The final cost was $277 million.